Oklahoma City bus accident lawyer representing injured passengers against transit companies

 What does it cost to hire a bus accident lawyer in Oklahoma City?

 Nothing upfront.
-Hasbrook & Hasbrook works on a contingency fee basis, meaning you pay no attorney fees unless we recover compensation for you.
-Our fee is a percentage of the settlement or verdict: 25% for pre-litigation settlements, which is lower than the industry standard of 33%.
+Our firm works on a contingency fee basis, meaning you pay no attorney fees unless we recover compensation for you.
+Our fee is a percentage of the settlement or verdict: 25 percent for pre-litigation settlements, lower than the industry standard of 33 percent.
 We advance all case expenses, including filing fees, medical records, expert witnesses, and investigation costs.
 If we do not win your case, you owe us nothing.

 What should I do after a bus accident in Oklahoma City?